Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

 Chemical processes significantly influence the development of fracture patterns in geological materials, a factor that has often been underestimated.
-This review highlights the intricate relationship between mechanical and geochemical processes, suggesting that advancements in understanding fracture patterns in geological contexts will require a closer integration of these two domains \cite{laubach2019role}.
+There exists an intricate relationship between mechanical and geochemical processes, and progress in understanding geological fracture patterns requires integration of these two domains \cite{laubach2019role}.
+One illustrative setting where reactions reorganize fracture patterns is mineral replacement.
+Mineral replacement processes are common in various geological settings and involve the transformation of one mineral into another, often under conditions that change solid volume.
+Such reaction-driven volume changes generate internal stresses within the mineral framework.
+These stresses can fracture the parent mineral, thereby influencing the development of replacement minerals~\cite{jamtveit2009reaction}.

-Mineral replacement processes are common in various geological settings and involve the transformation of one mineral into another, often under specific conditions that result in changes to the volume of the material.
-These volume changes, often resulting from chemical reactions, generate stresses within the mineral structure.
-These stresses can lead to fracturing of the original mineral, thereby influencing the development of replacement minerals \cite{jamtveit2009reaction}.
+In the following, we discuss two geological manifestations of fracture pattern formation: sedimentary crack patterns, (Sec.~\ref{sec:crackpatterns}) and basalt columns (Sec.~\ref{sec:basalt}).